awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 ------

 This decrypt command decrypts all of the files in the TestEnc directory and writes the plaintext files to the TestDec directory\.
 Because the encrypted files were encrypted under an AWS KMS CMK, there is no `--master-keys` parameter in the command\.
 The command uses the `--interactive` parameter to tell the AWS Encryption CLI to prompt you before overwriting a file with the same name\.
-By default, the AWS Encryption CLI overwrites files, although the `.encrypted` and `.decrypted` suffixes make name conflicts less likely\.

 This command also uses the encryption context that was provided when the files were encrypted\.
-The same encryption context is used to verify all of the files before they are decrypted\.

-When you are decrypting multiple files, the AWS Encryption CLI checks the encryption context of every file\.
+When decrypting multiple files, the AWS Encryption CLI checks the encryption context of every file\.
 If the encryption context check on any file fails, the AWS Encryption CLI rejects the file, writes a warning, records the failure in the metadata, and then continues checking the remaining files\.
 If the AWS Encryption CLI fails to decrypt a file for any other reason, the entire decrypt command fails immediately\.

 In this example, the encrypted messages in all of the input files contain the `dept=IT` encryption context element\.
 However, if you were decrypting messages with different encryption contexts, you might still be able to verify part of the encryption context\.
 For example, if some messages had an encryption context of `dept=finance` and others had `dept=IT`, you could verify that the encryption context always contains a `dept` name without specifying the value\.
 If you wanted to be more specific, you could decrypt the files in separate commands\.